vjovanov/scala.concurrent-sip/2011-11-18-tasks-futures-promises.md

 ## Futures

 A future is an abstraction which represents a value which may become available at some point.
 A future object either holds a result of a computation or an exception in the case that the computation failed for whatever reason.
+A future is never written to or failed by the client of the future.
+It is a read-only abstraction meant to be used by the consumers of the value.

 The simplest way to create a future object is to invoke the `future` construct which starts an asynchronous computation and returns a future holding the result of that computation.
 The result becomes available once the future completes.
 Here is an example: